mailhexu/anaddb_irreps/README.md

 - Step 2:

-  Make a python script with the cotent similar to below.
+  Make a python script with the content similar to below and run it.